Jeep Compass

 The Jeep Compass is a compact crossover SUV, introduced in 2006 for the 2007 model year.
 The first generation Compass and Patriot, its rebadged variant, were among Jeep's first crossover SUVs.

 The second-generation Compass debuted in September 2016 in Brazil and at the Los Angeles International Auto Show in November 2016, sharing a modified platform with the Renegade.
 It is positioned between the smaller Renegade and the larger Cherokee globally or the Commander in South America.

-The third-generation Compass debuted in May 2025, built on the STLA Medium by Stellantis, shared with other PSA Groupe vehicles.
+The third-generation Compass debuted in May 2025 and is built on the Stellantis-developed STLA Medium platform, shared with other PSA Groupe vehicles.

 Concept

-Four years before the introduction of the production Jeep Compass, a concept vehicle with the same name had its world premiere in Detroit at the 2002 North American International Auto Show.
-It featured a two-door body, all-wheel drive and a 3.7-liter V6 engine.
+Four years before the production Jeep Compass was introduced, a concept vehicle with the same name had its world premiere in Detroit at the 2002 North American International Auto Show.
+It featured a two-door body, all-wheel drive, and a 3.7-liter V6 engine.

-The 3.7 L Power-Tech V6 engine from the Jeep Liberty was not available in the new Compass for 2007, though the production model Compass kept the concept car's styling cues and some of its features.
+The 3.7 L Power-Tech V6 engine from the Jeep Liberty was not available in the new 2007 Compass, though the production model Compass retained the concept car's styling cues and some of its features.
 The production model Compass also had four doors instead of the two doors on the concept car.

 First generation (MK49; 2006)

 Jeep debuted the production version of the Compass at the 2006 North American International Auto Show in January.
-The first Compass was assembled on 30 May 2006, in Belvidere, Illinois, where the Dodge Neon was produced.
+The first Compass was assembled on May 30, 2006, in Belvidere, Illinois, where the Dodge Neon was produced.

 The Compass did not carry the "Trail Rated" badge found on other SUVs in the Jeep family for the 2007-2010 model years, but received the "Trail Rated" badge for the 2011 model year.
 The Compass targets first-time Jeep buyers and those who drive primarily on paved roads.

 The Compass and Patriot are both based on the DaimlerChrysler/Mitsubishi GS platform.
 These vehicles are differentiated by their styling and marketing: The Patriot is a traditionally styled 4-door Jeep wagon, while the Compass has a softer hatchback look, similar to the Dodge Caliber.